The Streamline Refi is one of the best refinancing options

 That said, some lenders don’t require a credit check for a Streamline Refinance.

 Those with borderline credit should shop around for a lender that offers Streamline refinancing with no credit verification.

 Do you qualify for a low-doc Streamline Refinance?

 Don’t let any of the aforementioned rules stop you from attempting to get a Streamline Refinance of your government loan.

 To increase your chances of qualifying for a Streamline Refi, do your homework.

 - Check your three credit reports for free at AnnualCreditReport.com.
 Work to correct any errors or problems you see there

 - Check your credit score, often available for free through your bank or credit card company

 - Make sure you're current on mortgage payments.
-Streamline refinance programs require you to bu current on your loan.
+Streamline refinance programs require you to have reliable payment history on your loan.
 Check your statements to make sure you don’t have late or missed payments